Serbian Holocaust

 He was the son of a good friend of my father.
 He was a Croat from the neighboring village, but my father was a good friend with him.
 My father had a custom to carry candies in his pocket and in that time to give a child a candy or a lump of sugar was a great deal.
 He would always give a candy from his pocket to a child he found cute or was a friend's child.
 And so when that young man recruited in Ustashs army saw my father, and he loved my father, told him: ''Uncle Jova, you must run away!''. ''Where?''.
 "In the woods where all Serbs flee.
 Who comes here, doesn't see his home again''.
 And then my old man, as we in Bosnia call our fathers, came back home and he'd told his oldest son who was already married: ''Prepare the horses, you and I are going to Kozara" .
 The villagers already knew that there was some organized group of people in Kozara.
 At that time they were still called Četniks, not Partisans.
 It is well known that Mladen Stojanović had raised partisan uprising on Kozara.
 A man from my village named Piljo Stanišljević had helped him to raise that rebellion.

-the municipality.
+I remember well, it was the beginning of 1941, the partisans were looking for our knez, and he was the representative of the village government in the municipality.
 Like a committee member today.
 When he would be in good spirits he would say he will go to Kozara to talk to the partisans, and when he would drink a little: ''The power is in Turjak, not in Kozara.
 There are wolves in Kozara, not people".
 For he ignored partisan' calls and wouldn't go to Kozara, the partisans one night came and took him away.
 They were passing our house and brought him inside.
 They did not allow my mother to light a lamp.
 My father was at home, but he didn't know who they were.
 He had an agreement with the partisans how to recognize them.
 There was an apple tree at our window.
 If somebody shook it, the branch would hit on the window.
 That was the sign for my father that partisan but not Croat soldiers were coming.
 So they came with knez whom they captured and brought to our house to test our father's loyalty to them.
 There were not any marks on their caps.
 At that time there was no five-pointed star.
 They wore the serbian flag on the side of the cap.

 They put the knez behind the stove, and the three of those men had sit in front of him.
 They interrogated my father and had asked him what was new in the village, but they were still unknown to my father.
 My father had talked how it was: ''There are people in the village who respect the new authority...
 We must respect it.
 There are us who were under the Austro-Hungarian authority which we also respected, we were also under the king, which we also respected.
 Nowadays, there is a new authority, so we are obliged to respect it too. ''And how is your knez like?''. ''Well, he must enforce the orders, what else should he do?
 He has to take care of the people, but also to inform them with things he's ordered to say.''
 Then the knez started to speak.
 There were many of us in our house.
 Those were the houses with two rooms.
 Because it was winter, all of us had slept in one room.
 Five of us used to sleep in one bed.
 He [the knez] said: ''Well, you see that I wasn't bad for the people.''
 Then one of the Partisans yelled: ''We didn't ask you anything!'.'
 I remember, my little sister was in the cradle, the one who was born in 1941.
 One of the Partisans grabbed her and said: ''Jovo, who's child is this?''. ''Mine''.
 He put her down gently and said:'' If the child is not good don't say it is good, even though it's yours.''
 He meant to say that if your neighbor is not good, do not say he is.
 Unknown people used to come and ask for whom are you.
 If you say - For Dom, you will be shot. ''For Dom'' was a Croatian greet.
 If you say - Death to fascism, because of the tricolour he wears to deceive you that he is partisan but he is Ustasha, he can also shoot you.